Channel Tunnel: Tunnelling

 On the French side, owing to the greater permeability to water, earth pressure balance TBMs with open and closed modes were used.
 The TBMs were used in the closed mode for the first 5 km, but then operated as open, boring through the chalk marl stratum.
 This minimised the impact to the ground, allowed high water pressures to be withstood and also alleviated the need to grout ahead of the tunnel.
 The French effort required five TBMs: two main marine machines, one mainland machine (the short land drives of 3 km allowed one TBM to complete the first drive then reverse direction and complete the other), and two service tunnel machines.

 On the English side, the simpler geology allowed faster open-faced TBMs.
 Six machines were used; all commenced digging from Shakespeare Cliff, three marine-bound and three for the land tunnels.
 Towards the completion of the undersea drives, the UK TBMs were driven steeply downwards and buried clear of the tunnel.
 These buried TBMs were then used to provide an electrical earth.
 The French TBMs then completed the tunnel and were dismantled.
 A 900 mm gauge railway was used on the English side during construction.

-In contrast to the English machines, which were given technical names, the French tunnelling machines were all named after women: Brigitte, Europa, Catherine, Virginie, Pascaline, Séverine.
+In contrast to the English machines, which were given technical names, the French tunnelling machines were all named after women: T1 "Brigitte", T2 "Europa", T3 "Catherine", T4 "Virginie" and T5 "Pascaline", the latter being renamed T6 "Séverine" for the final tunnel bore.

 After the tunnelling, one machine was on display at the side of the M20 motorway in Folkestone until Eurotunnel sold it on eBay for £39,999 to a scrap metal merchant.
 Another machine (T4 "Virginie") still survives on the French side, adjacent to Junction 41 on the A16, in the middle of the D243E3/D243E4 roundabout.
 On it are the words "hommage aux bâtisseurs du tunnel", meaning "tribute to the builders of the tunnel".